Edict of Fontainebleau: Effects

-The Edict of Fontainebleau is compared by many historians with the 1492 Alhambra Decree ordering the Expulsion of the Jews from Spain and the Expulsion of the Moriscos in 1609 to 1614.
-All three are similar both as outbursts of religious intolerance ending periods of relative tolerance and in their social and economic effects.
-In practice, the revocation caused France to suffer a kind of early brain drain, as it lost many skilled craftsmen, including key designers such as Daniel Marot.
+The Edict of Fontainebleau is compared by many historians with the 1492 Alhambra Decree ordering the Expulsion of the Jews from Spain and the Expulsion of the Moriscos of 1609 to 1614.
+All three are comparable insofar as they are legal manifestations of religious prejudice ending periods of relative tolerance, producing similarly undesirable social and economic effects.
+In practice, the revocation caused France to suffer a brain drain, as it lost many skilled craftsmen, including key designers such as Daniel Marot.
 Upon leaving France, Huguenots took with them knowledge of important techniques and styles, which had a significant effect on the quality of the silk, plate glass, silversmithing, watchmaking and cabinet making industries of those regions to which they relocated.
 Some rulers, such as Frederick Wilhelm, Duke of Prussia and Elector of Brandenburg, who issued the Edict of Potsdam in late October 1685, encouraged the Protestants to seek refuge in their nations.
 Similarly, in 1720 Frederick IV of Denmark invited the French Huguenots to seek refuge in Denmark, which they accepted, settling in Fredericia and other locations.

 Abolition

-In practice, the stringency of policies outlawing Protestants was opposed by the Jansenists and was relaxed during the reign of Louis XV, especially among discreet members of the upper classes.
-"The fact that a hundred years later, when Protestants were again tolerated, many of them were found to be both commercially prosperous and politically loyal indicates that they fared far better than the Catholic Irish", R. R. Palmer concluded.
+In practice, the implacable policies outlawing Protestants were opposed by the Jansenists, and were relaxed during the reign of Louis XV, particularly among discreet members of the upper classes.
+"The fact that a hundred years later, when Protestants were again tolerated, many of them were found to be both commercially prosperous and politically loyal indicates that they fared far better than the Catholic Irish", Robert Roswell Palmer concluded.

 By the late 18th century, numerous prominent French philosophers and literary men of the day, including Anne-Robert-Jacques Turgot, were arguing strongly for religious tolerance.
-Efforts by Guillaume-Chrétien de Malesherbes, minister to Louis XVI, and Jean-Paul Rabaut Saint-Étienne, a spokesman for the Protestant community, together with members of a provincial appellate court or parlement of the Ancien Régime, were particularly effective in persuading the king to open French society despite concerns expressed by some of his advisors.
-Thus, on 7 November 1787, Louis XVI signed the Edict of Versailles, known as the edict of tolerance registered in the parlement 2 1/2 months later, on 29 January 1788.
-The edict offered relief to the main alternative faiths of Calvinist Huguenots, Lutherans and Jews by giving their followers civil and legal recognition as well as the right to form congregations openly after 102 years of prohibition.
+Efforts by Guillaume-Chrétien de Malesherbes, minister to Louis XVI and Jean-Paul Rabaut Saint-Étienne, a spokesman for the Protestant community, together with members of a provincial appellate court or parlement of the Ancien Régime, were particularly effective in persuading the king to open French society despite concerns expressed by some of his advisors.
+Thus, on 7 November 1787, Louis XVI signed the Edict of Versailles, known as the edict of tolerance, registered in the parlement 2 1/2 months later, on 29 January 1788.
+The edict offered forbearance to the main alternative faiths to the Calvinist, Lutheran and Jewish faiths by giving their followers civil and legal recognition as well as the right to form congregations openly after 102 years of prohibition.

-Full religious freedom had to wait two more years, with enactment of the Declaration of the Rights of Man and of the Citizen.
-The 1787 edict was nonetheless a pivotal step in eliminating religious strife, and it officially ended religious persecution in France.
+Substantial religious freedoms were achieved two years later, with the enactment of the Declaration of the Rights of Man and of the Citizen.
+While a controversial legislative document for its age, the 1787 edict was nonetheless a pivotal step in eliminating religious strife, and it officially ended religious persecution in France.
 Moreover, when French revolutionary armies invaded other European countries between 1789 and 1815, they followed a consistent policy of emancipating persecuted or circumscribed religious communities (Roman Catholic in some countries, Protestant in others and Jewish in most).